-Te'o gives us many, many different lines of argument: There's enough evidence to argue that Te'o lied to keep his Heisman campaign alive; Te'o was part of a conspiracy to have a fake girlfriend; Te'o is a massive jerk who dated a woman just months after the "love of his life" passed; Notre Dame helped cover for Te'o; Notre Dame did things for Te'o it never came close to doing for Declan Sullivan and Lizzy Seeberg; Te'o's draft stock should or should not be affected (and the millions that his draft stock is worth should or should not evanesce) because of this saga; ESPN and other mainstream media outlets are too beholden to access to ever do what Deadspin did; Deadspin is better equipped to tell interesting stories that cast athletes in less-than-positive lights than any other news outlet; the Internet is a scary place where Catfishing happens; Tuiasosopo is a jerk of the highest order for pulling this prank on an innocent Te'o; Te'o must be gay because he went to these lengths to hide a relationship with a girlfriend who turned out to be a man.
+Te'o gives us many, many different lines of argument: There's enough evidence to argue that Te'o lied to keep his Heisman campaign alive; that Te'o was part of a conspiracy to have a fake girlfriend; that Te'o is a massive jerk who dated a woman just months after the "love of his life" passed; that Notre Dame helped cover for Te'o; that Notre Dame did things for Te'o it never came close to doing for Declan Sullivan and Lizzy Seeberg; that Te'o's draft stock should or should not be affected (and the millions that his draft stock is worth should or should not evanesce) because of this saga; that ESPN and other mainstream media outlets are too beholden to access to ever do what Deadspin did; that Deadspin is better equipped to tell interesting stories that cast athletes in less-than-positive lights than any other news outlet; ththe Internet is a scary place where Catfishing happens; Tuiasosopo is a jerk of the highest order for pulling this prank on an innocent Te'o; Te'o must be gay because he went to these lengths to hide a relationship with a girlfriend who turned out to be a man.

 I'm not condoning all or any of those lines of argument as right, but there are certainly a lot of them.
 And there are more now, thanks to Te'o's interview with Katie Couric last Thursday.